 - After the hearing officer has concluded the presentation of evidence and witnesses, the respondent shall be permitted to offer witnesses and evidence.

 - The hearing panel may question the hearing officer.

-- The hearing officer and hearing panel may question any witness, including the respondent.
+- The hearing officer and hearing panel may question any witness, including the respondent or the complainant.

 - The hearing panel shall permit complainant and respondent’s advisors to ask complainant, respondent, and any witnesses all relevant questions and follow up questions including those that challenge credibility.
 Cross-examination must be conducted directly, orally and in real time by the advisor.
 Cross-examination shall not be permitted by the complainant or respondent except through their advisor.
 Questions should be submitted in writing preferably 24 hours prior to the hearing to aid the determination of relevance and avoid delays in the hearing.